-A reversal of an impairment loss of assets carried at a revalued amount in accordance with another Standard of GRAP is treated as a revaluation increase in accordance with that Standard of GRAP.
+A reversal of an impairment loss of assets carried at a revalued amount in accordance with another Standard of GR revaluation increase in accordance with that Standard of GRAP.

-After the reversal of an impairment loss, the depreciation (amortisation) charge for the asset is adjusted in future periods to allocate the asset's revised carrying amount, less its residual value (if any), on a systematic basis over its remaining useful life.
+After the reversal of an impairment loss, the depreciation (amortisation) charge for the asset is adjusted in future peri asset's revised carrying amount, less its residual value (if any), on a systematic basis over its remaining useful life.